America's entrepreneurs, small business can count on the census to build success: Maryland Sen. Ben Cardin

 Continue Reading Below

 The census also plays a lesser-known role in American society: it provides American entrepreneurs with free, high-quality information that allows them to gauge markets, assess costs, and make decisions about when to expand and hire workers.
-It ensures that our national snapshot is accurate and complete will require the participation of all American residents, both citizens and noncitizens, and it will take an army of information collectors to make sure that no individual or business goes uncounted.
+Ensuring that our national snapshot is accurate and complete will require the participation of all American residents, both citizens and noncitizens, and it will take an army of information collectors to make sure that no individual or business goes uncounted.

 'DEATH BY A THOUSAND CUTS': GOVERNMENT-MANDATED WAGE, BENEFITS HURTING SMALL BUSINESSES